All Products

 2. On the Workspace Management page, click the ID of the workspace that you want to manage.

-3. In the left-side navigation pane, click Alert Management.
-In the upper-left corner of the page, turn on the switch.
+3. In the left-side navigation pane, click Alert Management, and then turn on the ITSM switch in the upper-left corner of the page.

-5. In the upper-right corner of the Alert Management page, click Manage Alert Rules to open the Grafana ITSM page.
+5. In the upper-right corner of the Alert Management page, click Manage Alert Rules to go to the ITSM page in Grafana.

 Step 2: Create an alert rule